2018 Academy Awards-

 The second awards night will be held at the Armidale City Bowling Club on Saturday the 20th of October.

-The sports that will be recognized at this awards night are Football, Rugby League and Tennis.
+The sports that will be recognized at this awards night are Football, Rugby League and Tennis as well as the overall male and female athlete of the year.

 2017 Annual Academy Awards Night